alvingerona/kontakas-public/README.md

 - Clean the dist folder
 - Build the project for production
 - Deploy to production using the samconfig-prod.toml configuration
+- Configure the CloudFront distribution to use your pre-created S3 bucket

 ## 📊 Monitoring and Logging